 The construction of Stedelijk Museum Amsterdam started in the 1890s.
 It was spearheaded by Sophia Adriana de Bruyn, a private collector of art, jewelry, antiquities, and others.
 When the museum opened in September 1895, unsurprisingly, most of the works on display were from de Bruyn’s collection.

 In the 1930s, the museum started to actively acquire art, and in the 1960s, the Society for the Formation of a Public Collection of Contemporary Art (Vereeniging tot het Vormen van een Verzameling van Hedendaagsche Kunst or VVHK), handed over its vast art collection to the museum.
 This included works from such prominent artists such as George Hendrik Breitner, Jean-Baptiste-Camille Corot, and Vincent van Gogh.

 Today, the Stedelijk Museum Amsterdam holds nearly 90,000 works of art.
 Visiting it is almost like a study of the most important changes in art and design in the 20th and 21st centuries.

-Get the most out of your Stedelijk Museum Amsterdam visit with the following practical information and tips.
+Get the most out of your visit to Stedelijk Museum Amsterdam with our travel tips.

 Admission and Tickets